Why independence isn't enough for some African nations – DW – 07/26/2024

 "The government has to resolve the issue of the civil state reforms so that we have one army, one police, one national security, and one intelligence service that are doing their work towards ensuring the security of South Sudan," he said.

-Kingsley Sheteh Newuh, a political economist from Cameroon, agrees that South Sudan's institutions need to be strengthened from within their midst: "The lack of strong, independent institutions has led to poor governance, inefficiency, and corruption," he told DW.
-"What the government inherited from Sudan was anarchy, lack of services, corruption, and mismanagement of resources."

-Kingsley Sheteh Newuh, a political economist from Cameroon, agrees that South Sudan's institutions need to be strengthened from within their midst: "The lack of strong, independent institutions has led to poor governance, inefficiency, and corruption," he told DW.
+Kingsley Sheteh Newuh, a political economist from Cameroon, agrees that South Sudan's institutions need to be strengthened from within.
+"The lack of strong, independent institutions has led to poor governance, inefficiency, and corruption," he told DW.

 But for Newuh, there is also an intangible factor at play: leadership.
 While inheriting historical problems can challenge the trajectory of any newly independent state, Newuh believes that leadership qualities play a significant role in statecraft — especially when a new nation wants to foment its identity.

 "Political leadership has been a double-edged sword in post-independence Africa.
-On the one hand, visionary leaders like Nelson Mandel, Julius Nyerere, and Kwame Nkrumah have played crucial roles in fostering national unity, social development, and economic progress," he told DW.
+On the one hand, visionary leaders like Nelson Mandela, Julius Nyerere, and Kwame Nkrumah have played crucial roles in fostering national unity, social development and economic progress," he told DW.

 "On the other hand, poor leadership characterized by corruption, nepotism, and authoritarianism has significantly contributed to the failures of many African nations."

-Boboya shares the same outlook on leadership in the context of South Sudan: "There have been a lot of individual warlords and political leaders who took advantage of the situation, and they begin to encourage rebellion throughout the Republic of South Sudan," Boboya said, stressing that this is a main factor in the country's gains towards independence being "eroded."
+Boboya shares the same outlook on leadership in the context of South Sudan.
+"There have been a lot of individual warlords and political leaders who took advantage of the situation, and they began to encourage rebellion throughout South Sudan," Boboya said, stressing that this is a main factor in the country's gains towards independence being "eroded."

 Lessons to learn — from colonialism to genocide